Two-Multicast Channel with Confidential Messages: Introduction

-Finally, outer bounds for degraded and non-degraded channels are derived and shown to be tight against inner bounds in some special cases.
-In addition, the extension of the method of Chia and El~Gamal is utilized to highlight the minimal amount of randomness required to achieve secrecy rates of the multiple-access wiretap channel, and that therein channel prefixing can be replaced with superposition, in a manner reminiscent of Watanabe and Oohama~\cite{OptimalRandomness} for minimizing the randomness resources for secrecy encoding.
-Part of the results, including the proof of the outer bounds, are available in the conference version of this paper~\cite{AllertonPaper} and are not duplicated here in the interest of brevity.
+Outer bounds for degraded and non-degraded channels are derived and shown to be tight against inner bounds in some special cases.
+Part of the results, including the proof of the outer bounds, appeared in an earlier conference version of this paper~\cite{AllertonPaper} and are not duplicated here in the interest of brevity.

 A brief outline of the related literature is as follows.
 Multicasting with common information in the presence of an eavesdropper has been studied in~\cite{ForenSaleh,EkremUlukus13}, deriving inner bounds on secrecy capacity, and in some special cases also deriving secrecy capacity region.
 Salehkalaibar \emph{et al.}~\cite{ForenSaleh} studied a one-receiver, two-eavesdropper broadcast channel with three degraded message sets.
 Ekrem and Ulukus~\cite{EkremUlukus13} studied the transmission of public and confidential messages to two legitimate users, in the presence of an eavesdropper.
 Benammar and Piantanida~\cite{BenaPiantaWBC} calculated the secrecy capacity region of some classes of wiretap broadcast channels.